andreas-schwenk/pysell/README.md

 ## Developer Guide

-To debug (or extend) the web code, first convert an input file into a json file with the `-J` option enables, e.g. `python3 sell.py -J src/ex1.txt`.
+To debug (or extend) the web code, first convert an input file into a json file with the `-J` option enabled, e.g. `python3 sell.py -J src/ex1.txt`.
 Then `src/ex1.json` is generated.

 Then start a local web server (e.g. using `python3 -m http.server 8000`) and open `web/index.html` (e.g. `localhost:8000/web/`, if your port number is 8000).
 The uncompressed JavaScript code in directory `web/src/` is interpreted as module.

-To update `sell.py` after any change in the JavaScript code, first head to `cd web/`, and install the dependency `esbuild` via `npm install`.
-Then go back to the packages root dir, and run `python3 build.py` in order to update variable `html` in file `sell.py`.
+To update `sell.py` after any change in the JavaScript code, and run `python3 build.py` in order to update variable `html` in file `sell.py`.